Rishiraj1308/CABZI/docs/MARKET_RESEARCH.md

     *   **Age:** 26
     *   **Bio:** Works at a tech company in Gurgaon.
 Uses cabs daily for her commute.
 Values safety and predictability.
     *   **Goals:** Get to work on time, have a safe and comfortable ride, not get ripped off by surge pricing.
-    *   **Frustrations:** Driver cancellations, haggling with auto drivers, feeling unsafe during late-night rides. **This insight can lead to brainstorming solutions like "Cabzi Pink," a women-only service.**
+    *   **Frustrations:** Driver cancellations, haggling with auto drivers, feeling unsafe during late-night rides. **This insight can lead to brainstorming solutions like "Curocity Pink," a women-only service.**

 ### 3.2.
 Define the MVP (Minimum Viable Product)
 Based on the research, what are the absolute **must-have** features for launch?